bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Post Methods
 Upload expects one or more files submitted in the multipart-form format.
+Uploads overwrite existing files.
 The files are parsed and saved by an added c++ executable for performance reasons.

 ```
 /cgi-bin/file?post=upload